DanielHadley/Utah_recidivism_model/Utah_recidivism_model.md

 About This Model
 ----------------

-The following code is to analyze data and make ballpark predictions about how much a reduction in recidivism could potentially save the State of Utah.
+The following code is to analyze data and make ballpark predictions about how much a parolee, on average, will cost the State of Utah.
 We are specifically interested in parolees with co-occuring disorders (COD).

+### Assumptions

 As the statistician George Box [famously observed](https://en.wikipedia.org/wiki/All_models_are_wrong),

 > All models are wrong but some are useful.

 I hope this one is useful.

-### Assumptions

 The greatest challenge in making predictions about the costs and benefits of the COD population is that the Justice Reinvestment Initiative (JRI) is old enough to affect outcomes in areas like recidivism, prison terms, crime frequencies, and parole sentences, but not old enough to collect reliable data on those effects.
 Therefore, I am forced to make several assumptions about the likely effects of the JRI on these outcomes.
 I will try to list some of the important ones below, but there are other assumptions throughout this notebook.